SamuelBorn/dotfiles/README.md

 # Dotfiles and Post-install Scripts for Fedora

 Welcome to my collection of dotfiles and post-installation scripts tailored for Fedora.
-These files primarily focus on configuring Neovim and Zsh, providing a seamless development environment.
+These files primarily focus on installing useful software and configuring Neovim and Zsh, providing a seamless development environment.

 ## Overview